Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 remains lit.
 The WSO can again press Air to Air, selecting 10 on the Range knob, and the pilot deselects Guns.
 Actuating the CAGE button again, and the B-sweep and elevation strobes return to 0 in azimuth and elevation and the SKIN TRK light goes off.
-Placing the Radar Power knob to TEST, and note the RDR MAG indication- which should be between 1.4 and 1.8, and the B-sweep and radar azimuth should be 20 degrees.
+Placing the Radar Power knob to TEST, and note the RDR MAG indication - which should be between 1.4 and 1.8, and the B-sweep and radar azimuth should be 20 degrees.

 Power Level Mode Switching (PLMS) function testing is performed by switching the Radar Mode to MAP,